Cotalker/documentation/docs/documentation/automation/question_exec.md

 <br/>

 ### Example 3: Make a network request. {#example-network-request}
-_This example makes an API request to retreive all elements belonging to a particular collection and use the data to fill out the form._
+_This example makes an API request to retrieve all elements belonging to a particular collection and use the data to fill out the form._

 :::info Example Explanation
 - In the example, an array of all the _elements_ belonging to the `client` _collection_ was retrieved by the network request.
-The code is hotwired to use the forth element in the array and extract from it the client's contact name and email and use them to fill out the form.
+The code is hotwired to use the fourth element in the array and extract from it the client's contact name and email and use them to fill out the form.
 - With a little bit of coding, you can add customized logic to the survey to automate data retrival and usage.
 :::